-What Senior Paid Search Executive Divya doesn’t know about digital marketing isn’t worth knowing, so we asked her to compile all her knowledge to help brands prepare for one of the busiest shopping periods of the year.
+Paid Search Executive Divya’s digital marketing knowledge is off the scale, so we asked her to compile all her knowledge to help brands prepare for one of the busiest shopping periods of the year.

 1. The Early Bird Catches The Worm